-We have been subject to a number of litigations as described elsewhere in these "Risk Factors" and in Note 9 to our consolidated financial statements.
+We have been subject to a number of litigations as described elsewhere in this Annual Report on Form 10-K and in Note 8 to our consolidated financial statements.
 In connection with certain of these litigations, we have entered into settlements of claims for significant monetary damages.
 We may also be subject to judgements or enter into additional settlements of claims for significant monetary damages for the securities litigations that we have yet to enter into settlement agreements.
 Defending against the current litigations is or can be time-consuming, expensive and cause diversion of our management's attention.